ririripley/ririripley.github.io/_posts/2023-01-18-iOS-Communicaiton-Pattern-And-Block.markdown

 ---
 author: ripley
 comments: false
 date: 2023-01-18 12:11:08+00:00
 layout: post
 slug: iOSDevelopment
-title: Communication Patterns & Block
+title: Communication Patterns And Block
 wordpress_id: 304
 categories:
 - Tech
 tags:
 description: Common Communication Patterns And Block
 ---
 ## **NSNotification**
 1)NSNotificationCenter
 Each running app has a defaultCenter notification center, and you can create new notification centers to